 We can provide you with a free case review.

 If you have been charged with a felony offense and you already have previous strikes on your record, do not face your charges alone.
-At The Law Offices of David Lehr, we know the defenses available to give you the best chance of success and have experience getting strikes stricken so you do not face the most serious of penalties.
+At Strongest Defense, we know the defenses available to give you the best chance of success and have experience getting strikes stricken so you do not face the most serious of penalties.
 Call us today at 805-477-0070 to schedule a free case review and obtain the sound legal advice you need.